roytang/blog/content/post/2009/03/i-hate-trading.md

 I just want to play.
 Is that too much to ask?

 _Roy will hopefully have something for the coming Standard PTQ season.
 Finally, a format I can play!_

-## Comments

-### Comment by Jaime on 2009-03-21 23:13:10 +0000
-While admittedly, I've never been a good player per se, I have to agree with this post 100%.
-I really preferred the online magic tools that allowed you to play and make your own deck.
-But they've never really been able to catch up to the most recent cards, and they never have a following as good as MTG played IRL.